brokeiscode/brokeiscode.github.io/README.md

 # About Me

 My name is Olakunle Owolabi, I am a Full Stack Web Developer, heavy in backend development.
 I have a lot of expertise creating and managing web applications with contemporary tools like Prisma ORM, Node.js, PostgreSQL, and React.js, skilled at working with cross-functional teams to produce high-quality, scalable products.
 I design and build user-friendly, responsive websites and applications, ensuring seamless user experiences and robust functionality.
 I also deliver high-quality, maintainable code and stay updated with industry trends and best practices.
 Experienced with complex database design and structure, writing high performance API and server deployment.
-This is a summary of my project, portoflio and technology stacks:
+This is a summary of my projects and technology stacks:

-## Projects/Portfolio website
+## Projects/LinkedIn website

-Visit [Portfolio website](https://olakunleowolabi.vercel.app/){:target="_blank" rel="noopener"} to see my projects and updates

 Visit my E-commerce project [Uptuned](https://www.uptuned.shop/){:target="_blank" rel="noopener"}